 Applications for admission of registered nurses to the following Summer Quarter must be submitted to the School of Nursing by February 15 of each year.
-Applications for admission of registered nurses to the following Winter Quarter must be submitted to the School of Nursing by July 27 of each year.
+Winter Quarter admission is dependent on the number of applicants meeting requirements and administrative approval.
+If offered, applications for admission of registered nurses to the following Winter Quarter must be submitted to the School of Nursing by July 27 of each year.